 - This particular type of scanner stands out at the airport, as the designing comprises a booth where the travelers had to stand with both their arms raised.

 - Inside the cabin, the person’s body gets scanned via millimeter radio waves.
-The reflected waves are collected by the antennas to generate the image on the monitor.
+The reflected waves are used for imaging purposes and are collected by the antennas to generate the image on the monitor.

 - As the scanners do not make use of x-rays, they do not have any harmful impact on your growing fetus.